elo-enterprises/k8s-tools/README.md

 The short version is this: Makefiles run practically everywhere and most people can read/write them.
 They're also really good at describing DAGs, and lots of automation, but *especially life-cycle automation*, is a natural fit for this paradigm.
 The only trouble is that a) *make has nothing like native support for tasks in containers*, and b) *describing the containers themselves is even further outside of it's domain*.
 Meanwhile, docker-compose is exactly the opposite.Make/Compose are already a strong combination for this reason, and by adding some syntactic sugar using compose.mk, you can orchestrate make-targets across several containers without cluttering your host.
 More than that, you can also bootstrap surprisingly sophisticated automation-APIs with surprisingly little effort.

-If you're interested in the gory details of the longer-format answer, there's more detailed discussion in the [Design Philosophy section](#why-composemk).
+If you're interested in the gory details of a longer-format answer, see [the Design Philosophy docs](docs/but-why.md).

 ----------------------------------------------------